base23gmbh/proxmox-firewall-updater/README.md

 - `--aliases`: Only update aliases (don't process IPSets).
 - `--all`: Update both IPSets and aliases (default if no option is specified).
 - `--version`: Show version information and exit.
+- `--dns-servers`: Specify custom DNS servers to use for resolution (space-separated list).
+If not specified, uses system DNS servers.

 You can use multiple options together, for example: